marlhakizi/SpellCheck/README.md

-## SpellCheck
+### SpellCheck

 This is an NLP algorithm able correct corrupted files using tokenization and Levenshtein distance between two sequences.

+My function used:
-In my project, I used a corrupted Jane Austen's book "Sense and Sensibility" file with tested my algorithm by just using 2 paragraphs of the book
+* A few paragraphs from the corrupted corrupted Jane Austen's book "Sense and Sensibility" (see try.txt)
+* A text file containing 10000 most popular English words.